 All too often we hear people complain about the perils of having oily hair strands.
-However, we rarely hear if their actually doing something about it.
-Did you know that if you suffer from oily hair, your scalp actually may be the one to blame?
+However, we rarely hear if they’re actually doing something about those oily strands—particularly so in quarantine.
+(No judgment, we swear.)
+But did you know that if you suffer from oily hair, your scalp actually may be the one to blame?

 Shampoo for Oily Scalp: What to Buy to Get Your Oily Hair Situation Under Control